pigskin/pigskin/README.md

 [![codecov](https://codecov.io/gh/aqw/pigskin/branch/master/graph/badge.svg)](https://codecov.io/gh/aqw/pigskin)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1c93258e07e444798ef09a31473da3bb)](https://www.codacy.com/app/aqw/pigskin?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=aqw/pigskin&amp;utm_campaign=Badge_Grade)

-This is a Python module for connecting to the NFL Game Pass service.
-The code originated with the aqw/xbmc-gamepass project, but was moved to its own repo to encourage reuse across projects.
+Pigskin is a Python library for connecting to the NFL Game Pass service.
+The code originated with the [xbmc-gamepass project](https://github.com/aqw/xbmc-gamepass), but was moved to its own repo to encourage reuse across projects.

-This library handles authentication, querying of available shows and games, and returns the URLs to watch authenticated streams.
-It is meant to be used by various front-ends (such as Kodi, Plex, and VLC).
+This library handles authentication, querying of available games, shows, and statistics, and returns the URLs to watch authenticated streams.
+It is meant to be used by a variety of front-ends (such as Kodi, Plex, and VLC).

 ## NOTE